mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 (listed newest first)
+- Made the grid on the index page a little nicer, especially for small screens.
+Future hours aren't show, and the column and row headers are
+"sticky" when you scroll around.
 - Added notifications via Apprise.
 You'll see a new pick under the Settings window for Notifications Settings.
 Put in URLs for up to 3 notifications services per the Apprise documentation, and associate those services with the Log, Record and Alert detection levels defined in the Filter Settings.
 I tried MQTT and email via gmail and both worked.
 Note: this does not replace